astrails/dotvim/README.markdown

 * you create and edit ~/.vim\_local if you want to have your some local/personal settings you don't want to commit into the repo

+* If you want to use command-t file finder plugin you need to compile native extension first. just run `make` at the top of .vim directory

 Note: if you alrady have `~/.vim` `~/.vimrc` REMOVE THEM (you might want to backup them ifirst :)

 #### General configuration